kireyn/BurpSuite101/README.md

 https://www.google.com/chrome/

-Use special Browser Profile for testing, this preventing you from leaking your creds.
+Use special Browser Profile for testing, thus preventing you from leaking your creds.

 Useful extensions: